FudaWiki/fudawiki-files/hanafuda/popular-culture.md

 Media in which hanafuda is shown or referenced.

 * [Demon Slayer: Kimetsu no Yaiba](https://en.wikipedia.org/wiki/Demon_Slayer:_Kimetsu_no_Yaiba) (鬼滅の刃, *Kimetsu no Yaiba*)
-  (A 2016-2020 Manga, 2019 animated television series, and 2020 animated film.)
+  (A 2016-2020 Manga, 2019 animated television and film series.)
-  The protagonist's earrings are elongated hanafuda cards that resemble the [Full Moon](/en/hanafuda/suits/susuki-grass#full-moon) card, but with a [rising sun](https://en.wikipedia.org/wiki/Rising_Sun_Flag) design.
+  The protagonist's earrings are elongated hanafuda cards that resemble the [Moon](/en/hanafuda/suits/susuki-grass#moon) card, but with a [rising sun](https://en.wikipedia.org/wiki/Rising_Sun_Flag#Art) design instead of a full moon -- the sun having some significance in the story.
+  The earrings' rising sun design was found to be controversial in some Asian countries, and in response the animation studio made a version for Chinese and South Korean releases of the anime where the earrings' sunrays were replaced with gray horizontal lines.

 * [Dragon Ball](https://en.wikipedia.org/wiki/Dragon_Ball) (1986 animated series)
-  The animated series has a filler episode called [The Rampage of InoShikaCho](https://dragonball.fandom.com/wiki/The_Rampage_of_InoShikaCho), featuring a monster called [InoShikaCho](https://dragonball.fandom.com/wiki/InoShikaCho) that looks like a purple boar with deer antlers and butterfly wings.
+  The animated series has a filler episode called [The Rampage of InoShikaCho](https://dragonball.fandom.com/wiki/The_Rampage_of_InoShikaCho), featuring a monster called [InoShikaCho](https://dragonball.fandom.com/wiki/InoShikaCho) ("BoarDeerButterfly") that looks like a purple boar with deer antlers and butterfly wings.

 * James Bond - [Trigger Mortis](https://en.wikipedia.org/wiki/Trigger_Mortis) (2015 novel)
   The main antagonist is from South Korea, and uses hanafuda cards to decide how to execute his victims.
 See [here](https://jamesbond.fandom.com/wiki/Hanafuda) on the James Bond wiki for more info.